marigroc/pinterest-data-pipeline53/README.md

      - Renaming and re-ordering columns when necessary.
      - Removing null values.
      - Replacing values wherever necessary.
-     - Converting datatypes as needed.
+     - Converting data types as needed.
 4. **Automation with AWS MWAA (Managed Workflows for Apache Airflow):**
    - Create an API token in Databricks.
    - Initialize a connection between MWAA and Databricks.